 Obtaining An Entry Permit

 Your pets must have an entry permit to avoid commercial quarantine upon arrival in Guam.
-To obtain this permit, you'll need to submit an original signature or carbon copies of rabies vaccination certificates for the two most recent rabies vaccinations must be sent with an application for entry permit to the Department of Agriculture.
+To obtain this permit, you'll need to submit an original signature or carbon copies of rabies vaccination certificates for the two most recent rabies vaccinations with an application for entry permit to the Department of Agriculture.
 Certificates must contain:

 - Vaccine name